dyshin0812/MLP_GCMC/README.md

 If you use this modified code in your research, please cite the following papers:

-1. Goeminne, R. et al. "DFT-Quality Adsorption Simulations in Metal–Organic Frameworks Enabled by Machine Learning Potentials," *J. Chem.
+1. "DFT-Quality Adsorption Simulations in Metal–Organic Frameworks Enabled by Machine Learning Potentials," *J. Chem.
 Theory Comput.* 2023, 19 (18), 6313–6325.

 2. "Unifying CO₂ Diffusion Mechanisms in Diamine-Functionalized Metal–Organic Frameworks via Quantum-Accurate Machine Learning Dynamics," *under review*.